-The table lists applicable percentage ownership based on 429,494,031 ordinary shares outstanding as of October 31, 2016, including 1,075,000 issued but unvested restricted shares and also lists applicable percentage ownership based on 485,862,590 ordinary shares assumed to be outstanding after the closing of this offering assuming the underwriters do not exercise their option to purchase additional ADSs (495,110,543 shares if the underwriters exercise their option to purchase additional ADSs in full).
+The table lists applicable percentage ownership based on 429,494,031 ordinary shares outstanding as of October 31, 2016, including 1,075,000 issued but unvested restricted shares and also lists applicable percentage ownership based on ordinary shares assumed to be outstanding after the closing of this offering assuming the underwriters do not exercise their option to purchase additional ADSs.
 Options to purchase ordinary shares that are exercisable within 60 days of October 31, 2016 are deemed to be beneficially owned by the persons holding these options for the purpose of computing percentage ownership of that person, but are not treated as outstanding for the purpose of computing any other person's ownership percentage.
-Beneficial ownership representing less than 1% is denoted with an asterisk (\).
+Beneficial ownership representing less than 1% is denoted with an asterisk ().